 - 1/4 cup granulated sugar

-- 1/4 cup cold shortening cut into 6 pieces
+- 1/4 cup cold shortening or butter cut into 6 pieces

 - 1/4 cup cold butter not margarine, cut into 6 pieces